So, what are the rules?

 How much evidence do you need to find me guilty?

 Students are not “found guilty.”
-Rather, there is a determination of responsibility based on the preponderance of evidence (i.e., more likely than not) standard following a thorough review of available and relevant information about the incident.
+Rather, there is a determination regarding whether a violation occurred based on the preponderance of evidence (i.e., more likely than not) standard following a thorough review of available and relevant information about the incident.
 This standard is different than the burden of proof, beyond a reasonable doubt, used in most criminal courts.

 Are you going to tell my parents or family about this?

 No. With few exceptions, your conduct history is not released to any third party without your written permission.
 A student must specifically waive privacy (granted by the Family Educational Rights and Privacy Act of 1974) and designate a person(s) to receive such information.
-Moreover, even after a student waives privacy, it is up to the designee, including parents, other family member, attorneys, and other advisors, to inquire about the student’s conduct record.
+Moreover, even after a student waives privacy, it is up to the designee—including parents, other family members, attorneys, and other advisors—to inquire about the student’s conduct record.

 Is this going to keep me from getting into graduate school?

 Graduate and professional schools, state bar associations, government agencies, and/or independent agencies may request a clearance to review your conduct history while attending the University of Oregon.
 Evaluators of these applications are looking for what students have learned from their experiences.
-For more information about how to request your records review our Conduct Records Request Policy.
+For more information about how to request your records, review our Conduct Records Request Process.

-Why didn’t I get the same sanctions as my friends?
+Why didn’t I get the same action plan as my friends?

-Sanctions are assigned specific to each student and are intended to be educational in nature; there are no “mandatory sanctions” for specific violations.
-Sanctions are determined based on several factors including the nature of the incident, your conduct history, and your responses during the administrative conference.
-Sanctions may include educational courses, substance abuse assessments, reflection papers, educational projects, or community restitution service.
-Egregious or repeated misconduct could result in disciplinary probation, removal from the residence halls, suspension, expulsion, or negative notation on their transcript.
+Action plans typically include both outcomes and sanctions, are individually developed, and are intended to be educational in nature.
+Outcomes and sanctions are determined based on several factors including the nature of the incident, your conduct history, and your responses during the process.
+Outcomes may include educational courses, substance abuse assessments, reflection papers, educational projects, or community restitution service.
+Egregious or repeated misconduct could result in an elevated administrative sanction such as disciplinary probation, removal from the residence halls, suspension, expulsion, and/or negative notation on your transcript.